-One of the authors of France en Vélo: The Ultimate Cycle Journey from the Channel to the Med: St-Malo to Nice, Hannah Reynolds, shares why she believe France is best explored by bike and give you some tips on how to make the most of your own Tour de France.
+One of the authors of France en Vélo: The Ultimate Cycle Journey from the Channel to the Med: St-Malo to Nice, Hannah Reynolds, shares why she believe France is best explored by bike and give you some tips on how to make the most of your own Tour de France when cycling in France.

 Cycling in France can be the ultimate ice-breaker.
 During the early days of Le Tour de France riders would raid bars during the race with proud owners offering them liquid refreshment.
 Today’s tourist rider gets an equally warm response with cafés always happy to top up your water.
 A bike proves a great conversation starter too – people will always ask a cyclist where they’ve been or where they’re going.